 In acute colitis, there is mucosal infiltration with neutrophils and epithelial disruption and ulceration.
 Chronic colitis is most often characterized by mucosal infiltration of plasma cells and lymphocytes, fibrosis, and sometimes ulceration.
 Goblet cells are stimulated to secrete excessive quantities of mucus.
 Absorption of water and electrolytes is impaired, and motility is reduced.
 Inflammation disrupts intracellular tight junctions and reduces the transmucosal electrical potential difference, interrupting the ability of the colon to absorb sodium.
 Normal segmentation is inhibited; giant migrating muscular contractions proceed down the length of the colon and rapidly expel luminal contents.
-The inflamed bowel is more sensitive to stretch, and contents entering the colon stimulate strong migrating muscular contractions, an urge to defecate, and abdominal discomfort.
+The inflamed bowel is more sensitive to stretch, and contents entering the colon stimulate strong, migrating muscular contractions, an urge to defecate, and abdominal discomfort.

 The most common clinical sign of chronic colitis is large-bowel diarrhea, characterized by mucus, hematochezia, tenesmus, and occasionally pain when defecating.
 There is often an increased urgency and frequency of defecation, with decreased fecal volume per bowel movement.
-Weight loss and vomiting can occur but are uncommon; they are seen more often when small intestine is involved.
+Weight loss and vomiting can occur but are uncommon; they are seen more often when the small intestine is involved.
 Clinical signs may wax and wane.
 Initially, the clinical signs may be sporadic, but progression usually occurs.
 Physical examination is unremarkable in most cases.
 A thorough rectal examination may reveal rectal polyps or malignant neoplasms that can mimic signs of chronic colitis.

 The initial approach should include a complete history and physical examination, including rectal palpation and evaluation of feces.
 Fecal smears for Giardia and fungal elements (Histoplasma capsulatum, Pythium insidiosum), fecal flotation for parasite identification (Trichuris vulpis in dogs, Tritrichomonas foetus in cats), and culture for bacteria (Campylobacter, Salmonella, Clostridium) are suggested in cases of chronic colitis.
 Rectal cytology is an important tool to exclude other causes of large-bowel diarrhea.
 It can reveal inflammatory cells, neoplastic cells, and certain infectious agents (eg, H capsulatum).
 Cases of suspected clostridial colitis (>5 endospores per field) should be confirmed by identifying Clostridium perfringens enterotoxin A and B in feces using a commercially available ELISA after a fecal bacterial culture is performed.

 A dietary trial is recommended before pursuing more advanced diagnostics.
 If clinical signs persist, a CBC, biochemical profile, and urinalysis should be performed to exclude other diseases; however, in most cases of chronic colitis, the results are normal.
+Peripheral eosinophilia is invariably present in small animals with eosinophilic colitis.
 For cats, feline leukemia virus/feline immunodeficiency virus testing is also recommended as well as a thyroid level if age appropriate.
 Routine abdominal radiographs are also usually normal.
 Contrast radiographs may occasionally demonstrate intraluminal narrowing, which could indicate an infiltrative disease process.
 Ultrasonography allows the visualization of colonic mucosa, localized lesions, and the size and echogenicity of lymph nodes.

 If possible, the inciting cause should be identified and eliminated.
-Food should be withheld for an initial 24–48 hr in animals with acute colitis in an effort to “rest” the bowel.
+Food should be withheld for an initial 24 hours in animals with acute colitis in an effort to “rest” the bowel.